gne-ldh/PPS/Content/Notes/Files/Connect_to_remote_server.md

 	Are you sure you want to continue connecting (yes/no)?

-Now you are supposed to read it very carefully, if yoy type "y" or "n", then you will be surprised by getting messages like:
+Now you are supposed to read it very carefully, if you type `y` or `n`, then you will be surprised by getting messages like:

 	Are you sure you want to continue connecting (yes/no)? n